Struggling Teen? Therapy Can Help

 Types Of Therapy For Your Teen

 There are several different types of therapy that your teen could have, but the general aspects are individual, group or family therapy.
-With individual therapy, the teen will talk with a therapist entirely alone.
+With individual therapy, your teen can talk with a therapist entirely alone.
 Everything that they say will be completely confidential, but it will be one-on-one with the therapist.
 They will get personalized help, and they may have their homework that they are expected to work on to keep moving forward and to work through the problems that they might be experiencing in different areas.

 Group therapy allows different teens to be put into a therapy session together.
 The idea here is that teens can all help each other because they're experiencing similar problems in their lives or similar mental health disorders.
 The group is generally kept small so that the leader or therapist will be able to manage everyone and keep the discussion focused around certain topics.
 It can be easier for teens to open up to each other and to help each other in these types of settings because there are some who have been getting help longer to motivate them and some who have been getting help for a shorter time that they can mentor.